Ivanka Trump and daughter go to the Supreme Court

 Story highlights

-- Ivanka Trump is at the Supreme Court Wednesday
+- Ivanka Trump was at the Supreme Court Wednesday

-- She is hearing arguments as a guest of Justice Kennedy
+- She listened to arguments as a guest of Justice Kennedy

-Washington (CNN)Ivanka Trump is hearing oral arguments at the Supreme Court Wednesday, a court spokesperson confirmed.
+Washington (CNN)Ivanka Trump listened to oral arguments at the Supreme Court Wednesday, a court spokesperson confirmed.

-The first daughter is there as an invited guest as Justice Anthony Kennedy, whom she met at the inaugural lunch at the Capitol last month just after her father's swearing-in ceremony.
+The first daughter was there as an invited guest as Justice Anthony Kennedy, whom she met at the inaugural lunch at the Capitol last month just after her father's swearing-in ceremony.

-Supreme Court justices often host guests for arguments, and there is a gallery above the courtroom where visitors are able to observe the judicial branch in action.
-Trump is in a VIP section where special friends and invited guests sit, opposite from the press gallery.
+Supreme Court justices often host guests for arguments, and there is a gallery in the courtroom where visitors are able to observe the judicial branch in action.
+Trump was in a VIP section where special friends and invited guests sit, opposite from the press gallery.

-Trump is listening to a technical case examining the question: "Do Arbitration Agreements between Nursing Homes and Patients Violate Public Policy or are they enforceable under the Federal Arbitration Act."
+Trump listened to a technical case examining the question: "Do Arbitration Agreements between Nursing Homes and Patients Violate Public Policy or are they enforceable under the Federal Arbitration Act."

 Her daughter, Arabella Kushner, accompanied her mother.
 The 5-year-old was also at her mother's side at a Lunar New Year party at the Chinese embassy earlier this month.